BS9999 and Disability Discrimination Act – Introduction

 - Failure or refusal to make appropriate adjustments to a public space for anyone with a disability to have better access

 Here we have highlighted two of the most important legislations to bear in mind when planning to make use of lift power systems for emergency purposes.
-Here at PSL, we have developed a range of solutions that meet the requirements highlighted within the BS 9999 and the DDA.
-Find out more about our emergency evacuation lifts power systems here.
+At PSI, we have developed a range of solutions that meet the requirements of the BS 9999 and the DDA.